Calculation models

 Add a calculation model

-2. A source process block is added.
-Enter information in all required fields.
-The required information includes selecting the module, which indicates whether a carbon activity or water calculation model is being created.
+2. On the New calculation model page, a source process block appears.
+On the right pane, enter information in all required fields.
+The required information includes selecting the module, which indicates whether you're creating a carbon activity or water calculation model.

 To add a new process block, select the plus sign (+).
-You will have multiple actions available to you, depending on the selection for the module option in the source block.
+You can select multiple actions, depending on your selection for the module option in the source block.

 If you select Carbon activities as the module, your available actions include: